Paleofauna of the Eocene Okanagan Highlands: Phasmatodea

+Plecoptera

 Psocodea

 The only reported Psocodea fossils from the highlands are known from Hat Creek amber.
 They were mentioned, as "Psocoptera", in passing by Poinar et al. (1999) who did not give any finer taxonomic detail or illustrate any specimens.

 Raphidiopterans

 Thrysanoptera

 Poinar et al. (1999) illustrated a Thrips specimen in Hat Creek amber and noted the presence of the order in the fossils they examined, however they did not provide any finer taxonomic details on the affinities of the fossils.

 Trichoptera

 Trichopterans are known mainly from laraval cases and occasional isolated wings.